Home » FAQ & Resources

 Retirement

-Starting in 2020, participants who turn age 72 are required to begin taking minimum distributions (“RMDs”) from retirement accounts annually, per the United States tax code.
-This age was previously 70.5—read about it in our “Insights” article here.
+Starting in 2023, participants who turn age 73 are required to begin taking minimum distributions (“RMDs”) from retirement accounts annually, per the SECURE Act 2.0 passed by Congress in 2022.
+You can find all the details about SECURE Act 2.0 in our recent blog post.

 West Branch Capital does have a minimum requirement for investment management services.
 Minimum account value may be waived at the discretion of the Adviser.